davidolivefarga/advent-of-code-2023/day9/README.md

 Since we know that at some point we'll reach a row with all zeroes, this means that the last row must only contain a zero.
 Hence, we know that `x - 3c + 3b - a = 0`, which can be rewritten as `x = 3c - 3b + a`.

-The coefficients in the expression we found are well-known, they are the binomial coefficients: `x = (3 1) * c - (3 2) * b + (3 3) * a`.
-It's no surprise they appear here, because the way we build the rows is very similar to the way we build Pascal's triangle, which can be used to calculate the binomial coefficients.
-The only catch is that in our expression we're alternating sides, as in each row we're computing differences instead of sums.
+The coefficients in the expression we found are well-known, they are the [binomial coefficients](https://en.wikipedia.org/wiki/Binomial_coefficient): `x = (3 1) * c - (3 2) * b + (3 3) * a`.
+It's no surprise they appear here, because the way we build the rows is very similar to the way we build [Pascal's triangle](https://en.wikipedia.org/wiki/Pascal%27s_triangle), which can be used to calculate the binomial coefficients.
+The only catch is that in our expression we're alternating signs, as in each row we're computing differences instead of sums.

 In general, if our history is `[h_1, ..., h_n]`, the extrapolated value will look like: